We are always seeking for talented and motivated postdocs, graduate and master students.

 As a DPhil (PhD) student

 The Department of Biochemistry and the University of Oxford offer highly competitive and prestigious scholarships to carry out a DPhil (PhD) in one of the most vibrant scientific environments in the world.
 These scholarships are given through DPhil programmes that are grouped based on research focus and interests (more information here).
-Our laboratory is associated to (and thus eligible from) three DPhil programmes: Biochemistry, DTP BBSRC and WT Chromosome & Developmental Biology.
+Our laboratory is associated to (and thus eligible from) four DPhil programmes: Biochemistry, DTP BBSRC and Wellcome Trust Infection, Immunity and Translational Medicine and Chromosome & Developmental Biology.
 Students with strong CV are encouraged to apply.
 Selection process takes into consideration bachelor and/or master grades as well as previous research experience.

 As a master student